Same-sex marriage in Australia: Legislative history prior to de facto recognition

-In 2004, amendments to the Superannuation Industry (Supervision) Act 1993 to allow tax free payment of superannuation benefits to be made to the surviving partner on an interdependent relationships, included same-sex couples, or a relationship where one person was financially dependent on another person.
-Prior to 2008, same-sex couples were only recognised by the Federal Government in very limited circumstances.
-For example, since the 1990s, same-sex foreign partners of Australian citizens have been able to receive residency permits in Australia known as "interdependency visas".
-Following a national inquiry into financial and work-related discrimination against same-sex relationships, on 21 June 2007, the Human Rights and Equal Opportunity Commission (HREOC) released its Same-Sex: Same Entitlements report.
-The Commission identified 58 Commonwealth law statutes and provisions that explicitly discriminate against same-sex couples by using the term 'member of the opposite sex'.

-The previous conservative Howard Government banned its departments from making submissions to the HREOC inquiry regarding financial discrimination experienced by same-sex couples.
+In 2004, the Superannuation Industry (Supervision) Act 1993 was amended to allow tax free payment of superannuation benefits to be made to the surviving partner in an interdependent relationship, including same-sex couples, or a relationship where one person was financially dependent on another person.
+Prior to 2008, same-sex couples were only recognised by the Commonwealth Government in very limited circumstances.
+For example, since the 1990s, same-sex foreign partners of Australian citizens have been able to receive residence permits in Australia known as "interdependency visas".
+Following a national inquiry into financial and work-related discrimination against same-sex relationships, the HREOC released its Same-Sex: Same Entitlements report on 21 June 2007.
+The Commission identified 58 Commonwealth law statutes and provisions that explicitly discriminated against same-sex couples by using the term "member of the opposite sex".
+The previous conservative Howard government had banned its departments from making submissions to the HREOC inquiry regarding financial discrimination experienced by same-sex couples.

 The report found that 100 statutes and provisions under federal law discriminated against same-sex couples by using the term "member of the opposite sex", from aged care, superannuation, childcare, Medicare (including the Pharmaceutical Benefits Scheme) through to pensions.
 "All the basics that opposite-gender couples are legally entitled to and take for granted" were things same-sex couples were effectively barred from utilising under the former system.

 Differences between de facto relationships and marriages

-Since 1 March 2009, some legal differences remain with respect to treatment of couples in a de facto relationship and heterosexual couples in a marriage.
+Some legal differences remain with respect to treatment of couples in a de facto relationship and couples in a marriage.
 Differences exist between the rights of a de facto couple and a married couple in relation to family law matters, including property settlements and entitlements to spousal maintenance.
 A de facto relationship must have ended for the court to make an order for property settlement or spousal maintenance, though this requirement does not exist for married couples.
-For a de facto partner to seek an order for property settlement, the Court must be satisfied of at least one of the following:
+For a de facto partner to seek an order for property settlement, the court must be satisfied of at least one of the following: